ryanlecompte/method_locator/README.md

 these singleton classes and will return them, so that you get a true representation of how Ruby performs lookups for methods.

+This library will make more sense if you understand Ruby's object model and method lookup path.
+A great explanation of this can be found in the following article by Andrea Singh: [Ruby's Eigenclasses Demystified](http://blog.madebydna.com/all/code/2011/06/24/eigenclasses-demystified.html)

 ## Installation

 Method Locator is available as a RubyGem: